 Recently I was reading a 3-part article by a friend of mine on personal branding in the job search.
 It reminded me that I wrote an article a while back on building a Digital Career Identity by focusing on blogging.
 The intent of these articles was to encourage you to start building a career-focused professional identity online…a personal brand that is found online.
 So I thought I’d provide some online identity validation thoughts to build on the prior blogging post.

 You see, over the last several years, it has become common for recruiters and hiring managers to “look at you” online before they hire you.
-In fact, a recent survey indicated that almost 90% (yes, 9 out of 10) U.S. companies will use social networking for recruiting in 2011 and 2012.
+In fact, a recent survey indicated that almost 90% (yes, 9 out of 10) U.S. companies are using social networking for recruiting in 2011 and 2012.
 So what does this mean for the average job seeker?
 And will this make an impact on the average person’s job search?

 First…let’s do a simple test.
 Using both Google and Bing, search for yourself.
 Try both your legal name and your common name – for example, if your first name is William, also look for Bill.
 By looking carefully at every entry returned on the first two pages (probably 40 lines total) of results from Bing and Google, answer these questions: